keelz/ts-react-redux-architecture/README.md

 ```

 We changed line 4 (the logo import) to import from the new `common/assets/img` directory.
 Brilliant!

+> __* OPINION *__
+>
+> Bootstrapping our app with Create React App provides us a little utility with import statements.
+That utitlity comes in the form of a path alias to our application source code root.
+The effect of the utility allows us to use import like such:
+>
+> ```import logo from 'common/assets/img/logo.svg```
+>
+> I personally don't like aliased import paths for several reasons.
+First, they make third party integrations such as enzyme and jest a bit more challenging to setup, and second they assume too much.
+I like my import statements to be specific and as such I will always use relative paths with my import statements.
+Also, I won't dive into configuring 3rd party implementations to work with aliases.
+I feel like the relative paths (although longer) buy us clarity while reducing 3rd party implemenation requirements (win win)!

 Next, let's fix our App.test